slord399/IFTTT_Code/Webhook_Setting.md

-Due to discord rate limit on IFTTT,nreplace domain to "webhook.lewisakura.moe" to avoid rate-limit.
+*Due to discord rate limit on IFTTT,nreplace domain to "webhook.lewisakura.moe" to avoid rate-limit.
 (Do not spam relay, it is not allowed.
 Use with manor.)

+*Due to fault on IFTTT action, LinkToTweet and/or Username method only works as it seems.

 {